kkew3/muconvert_rust/README.md

 ## Why another pdf extractor

-I'm aware of a number of awesome Rust pdf text extractor like [pdf-extract](https://github.com/jrmuizel/pdf-extract).
+I'm aware of a number of awesome Rust pdf text extractors like [pdf-extract](https://github.com/jrmuizel/pdf-extract).
 There's also a rust binding of `mupdf` [here](https://github.com/messense/mupdf-rs).
-However, these libraries appears too large for my use case.
+However, these libraries appear too large for my use case.
 That's the main reason why I start this project.

 ## Build C